 “We had friends who visited Botswana, and they raved about it,” Dennis says.
 Most importantly, the country had an abundance of something the couple hadn’t seen in East Africa: African wild dogs, an animal at the top of his wildlife bucket list.

-The couple discovered Natural Habitat Adventures online and booked two spots on one of the conservation travel company’s Botswana safaris in August 2021.
-Jan says Nat Hab’s small group sizes were what attracted them to the company.
+The couple discovered Natural Habitat Adventures online and booked two spots on our Botswana safari.
+Jan says Nat Hab’s small group sizes were what attracted them.

 “We really like traveling with small groups rather than the big tour bus trips,” she explains.
 The couple’s Botswana travel group included just eight people, including their Expedition Leader, Richard Avilino, and a Nat Hab videographer.